arobrien/nbchrome/README.md

 - The plugin will intercept any *.ipynb file read using the file:// protocol - ie. it will not be activated for notebooks served via a Jupyter server process.
-- The plugin will not check notebook versions, process markdown, or perform syntax highlighting, and only supports text/html, image/png and text/plain output types.
+- The plugin will not check notebook versions, or perform syntax highlighting, and only supports text/html, image/png and text/plain output types.

 Installation: